CP-conserving SO(3) parameterization of the neutrino mixing matrix: Introduction

-Here, we directly apply the exponential representation of the SO(3) group to the description of the three-neutrino flavor mixing, independently of the mass scenarios and underlying models, interpreting neutrino mixing as a compact spatial-like rotation governed by the Lie group generators, which results in a unique definition of mixing parameters.
-We show that a single rotation, described by the mixing matrix $U_{\rm SO3}$ and rooted in the SO(3) group theory, may account for the observed neutrino oscillation data.
-Consequently, it also helps us to obtain a constrained prediction on the absolute neutrino mass being probed by tritium beta and neutrinoless doubly beta decay experiments with interesting phenomenological consequences.
+Here, we directly apply the exponential representation of the SO(3) group to the description of the three-neutrino flavor mixing, independent of mass-generation mechanism and underlying models, interpreting neutrino mixing as a compact spatial-like rotation governed by the Lie group generators, which results in a unique definition of mixing parameters.
+We show that a single rotation, described by the mixing matrix $U_{\rm SO3}$ and rooted in the SO(3) group theory, may account for the observed (CP-conserving) neutrino oscillation data.
+Consequently, it also helps us to obtain a constrained prediction on the absolute neutrino mass being probed by tritium beta and neutrinoless double beta decay experiments with interesting phenomenological consequences.

 In the next section, we consider order-dependent multiplication of Euler matrices, which brings the standard neutrino mixing $U_{\rm PMNS}$ parameterization (one of the six possible multiplication options), and the proposed $U_{\rm SO3}$ mixing parameterization based on the SO(3) group.
 In the section which follows we discuss the consequences of the proposed $U_{\rm SO3}$ parameterization and its possible application.
 We finish with conclusions and an outlook.